The Most Common Problems With Home Heating Furnaces

 Our best advice for this program is to make sure that everything is switched on and is on the correct settings.
 Refer heavily to your user’s manual, and if things get beyond your capacity to understand and fix, don’t hesitate to call in a professional.

-There Is a Problem With the Electrical Ignition/Pilot Light
+There Is a Problem With the Electrical Ignition or Pilot Light

 Your furnace’s ignition could very possibly be malfunctioning and causing problems that could lead to intermittent levels of heat or no heat at all.